 If you ever heard the saying, “When all you have is a hammer, everything looks like a nail”, then try applying that logic to your photography.
 Put a limit on yourself.
 Venture out and just shoot at one focal length for a day.
 Don’t bring another lens.

 It’s kind of hard to try this exercise with a zoom lens.
 The temptation is too great to quickly change the focal length and get a shot.
 However, getting a shot isn’t the point of the exercise.

-First, you learn to work your compositions differently when you're limited to a single focal length.
+First, you learn to work your compositions differently when you’re limited to a single focal length.
 From that experience, you force your creative mind to work outside of your comfort zone.
-With some patience and practice, you realize that you have other creative options that you may not experience if you zoom all the time.
+With some patience and practice, you realize that you have other creative options that you may not experience if you zoom in all the time.